xeronith/Go/README.md

 ##### Functions:

 1. [`Bubble`](./sort/bubblesort.go#L9):  Bubble is a simple generic definition of Bubble sort algorithm.
-2. [`Bucket Sort`](./sort/bucketsort.go#L5): Bucket Sort works with the idea of distributing the elements of an array into a number of buckets.
-Each bucket is then sorted individually, either using a different sorting algorithm, or by recursively applying the bucket sorting algorithm.
+2. [`Bucket`](./sort/bucketsort.go#L7):  Bucket sorts a slice.
+It is mainly useful when input is uniformly distributed over a range.
 3. [`Comb`](./sort/combSort.go#L17):  Comb is a simple sorting algorithm which is an improvement of the bubble sorting algorithm.
 4. [`Count`](./sort/countingsort.go#L11): No description provided.
 5. [`Exchange`](./sort/exchangesort.go#L8): No description provided.